mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 The first method we could think of is to use a prime modulus `p` which `p-1` factorization has to be known only to you.
 Then a combination of one or many of the 'small' factors of `p-1` could be your base's order.

-exploitability:

-* Pohlig-Hellman need the 'small' factors to be small enough

 Nobus:

 * `p-1` has to be big enough to be resistant to factorizations like QS and NFS
 * `p-1` factors have to be greater than 300 bits
 * `p-1` factors `p_i` have to be checked s.t. `p_i - 1` are not smooth

+exploitability:

+* Pohlig-Hellman need the 'small' factors to be small enough

 proposition:

 * None.
-Since the factors have to be greater than 300 bits, we cannot exploit this.
+Since the factors have to be greater than 300 bits, the DLOG would be done in 2^300 operations.
+We cannot exploit this.

 ## Method2: modulus = pq with p-1 and q-1 smooth